Statutory guidance

 When teachers assess pupils against the ‘pupil can’ statements, they should base their judgements on what a pupil with a disability can do when reasonable adjustments are in place.
 For example, reducing anxiety by providing a quiet area or allowing more time to process instructions.

-If a pupil has a disability that prevents them from demonstrating attainment in the way described in a ‘pupil can’ statement, their individual method of communication or learning is applicable.
+If a pupil has a disability that prevents them from demonstrating attainment in the way described in a ‘pupil can’ statement, their individual method of communication or learning applies.
 For example, using a visual phonics system for a pupil with a hearing impairment, or using a computer for a pupil with a visual impairment because they cannot read back their handwriting.
 Teachers should ensure that all pupils can demonstrate attainment with reasonable adjustments in place, but the standard of the assessment should not be compromised and must be met in an equivalent way.

-If a pupil has a disability that physically prevents them from demonstrating a ‘pupil can’ statement altogether, even with reasonable adjustments in place, these statements can be excluded from the TA judgement.
-For example, handwriting if the pupil is physically restricted when writing, or phonics if a pupil is hearing impaired and unable to make use of a visual phonics system.
+If a pupil has a disability that physically prevents them from demonstrating a ‘pupil can’ statement altogether, even with reasonable adjustments in place, these statements can be excluded from the TA judgement – for example, handwriting if the pupil is physically restricted when writing, or phonics if a pupil is hearing impaired and unable to make use of a visual phonics system.
 Teachers should use their professional discretion in making such judgements for each pupil and be able to justify these during moderation.

 8. Forms of moderation

-Moderation allows teachers to benchmark judgements, while ensuring consistent standards and reliable outcomes.
+Moderation allows teachers to benchmark judgements while ensuring consistent standards and reliable outcomes.
 In the context of TA, there are 2 forms of moderation:

 9. External moderation